|

 • Pancreatitis

-• Porto-systemic shunts or liver shunts are caused when an abnormal connection forms between the portal vein or one of its branches, which causes the blood to bypass or shunt around the liver.
+• Porto-systemic shunts or liver shunts occur when an abnormal connection forms between the portal vein or one of its branches, which causes the blood to bypass or shunt around the liver.

 • Hip problems.

-The Yorkie is a small, affectionate, energetic dog that is a good pet for adults but not small children.
+The Yorkie is a small, affectionate, and energetic dog that makes a good pet for adults but may not be suitable for small children.
 To adopt a Yorkshire terrier, check Petfinder.com.

 Nicholas H. Parker is a business coach who writes articles at Buy Essay Club to share his knowledge with others.
 He also owns two Yorkshire terrier puppies.